By Ron Drzewucki – Modern Coin Wholesale…..

 Charles, Jr. was a citizen of the world.
-Born in New Jersey, he grew up in the United States, South Africa and England.
+Born in New Jersey, he grew up in the United States, South Africa, and England.
 Engelhard graduated from Oxford AND Princeton but still fought in World War II as a bomber pilot.

 He married Jane Reiss, the beautiful and fashionable daughter of a Brazilian diplomat, in 1947.
 They raised their five daughters on a lush, almost 200-acre estate in New Jersey.
-The power couple were active players in American high society and mid-20th century Democratic party politics.
+The power couple was active players in American high society and mid-20th century Democratic party politics.
 The Engelhards were avid art collectors and breeders of thoroughbred racehorses.
-One of the Engelhard’s thoroughbreds (Nijinsky, named for the famed Russian modernist dancer) won the English Triple Crown in 1970.
+One of the Engelhards’ thoroughbreds (Nijinsky, named for the famed Russian modernist dancer) won the English Triple Crown in 1970.

 So totally a Bond villain.
 I’m getting to that.

 Starting around this time, Engelhard established business stakes in South Africa, to the extent that the Engelhard family maintained two homes in the country and became important participants in South African high society as well.
 Engelhard partnered with Harry Oppenheimer, the head of the Anglo-American Corporation, and DeBeers, the famous diamond company, in the development of South African mining interests.
 Because South African law made it extraordinarily difficult to export gold bullion, Engelhard formed another company, the Development and Investment Company of South Africa, that took the gold that his mines were producing and fashioned decorative and religious artworks out of it.
 These items were then shipped out of the country, melted, and recast into bullion.